vlad-ion/planetrover/README.md

 The project uses .Net 5 and extensions, such as Extensions.Hosting for dependency injection.

 You can build and run and type commands in, one command string per line and press enter.
+Rover starts at position 0,0 heading North on a 100x100 grid map by default.
 When done, you can stop the simulation with Ctrl+C.

+Example:
+FFRFF
+(press enter)
+(rover moves and lists new position)
+BLBL
+(press enter)
+(rover moves and lists new position)
+...

 ## Tests